 An update - September 2019 - "Fix the Hall"

-***Thanks to everyone who supported the Open Gardens and Fairy Walk in June - it made a whopping £1,132 profit for the hall repair funds***
+***Thanks to everyone who supported the Village Raffle - profit was shared with other village charities and overall, it made £370 for the hall repair funds***

 The Watson Institute is a beautiful – and old – building.
 121 years to be precise.
 It serves as our invaluable village hall – and much more besides.
 It’s a unique landmark in the area and its ‘Castle’ design is synonymous with Castle Carrock.
 It's used by almost everyone in our community at some time or other – for weekly classes to village events to private parties to Christmas festivities to elections to parish council meetings to concerts, plays and talks.

 But it has some structural issues we need to tackle on behalf of our community.
 We need to invest in some specific stabilization work so that it can carry on being enjoyed by our community now and for generations to come.

-Following ongoing surveys and exploratory analysis, we are planning to begin work in late summer 2019, which will give us time to apply for grants and undertake a number of fundraising activities.
+Following ongoing surveys and exploratory analysis, we are planning to begin work in the Spring of 2020, which will give us time to apply for grants and undertake a number of fundraising activities.

 We need you to be part of this cause.
 This is a call to action for the village and local community to come together and support raising some of the money – we estimate we need you to help raise £10,000.
 We think the final cost of the project will be well in excess of £70,000.